Our Take on the 2014 Budget

 It's that time of year again.
 The country looks on with clenched teeth and chewed nails as the Minister for Finance delivers our nation's budget for the next 12 months.
 We were warned that this year's budget would be tough, but with a few pleasant surprises and that sounds about right to us.

-At Chill Insurance, we're passionate about saving you money, especially when it comes to your motor insurance.
+At Chill, we're passionate about saving you money, especially when it comes to your car insurance.
 So we've taken a look at the 2014 Budget to see how it will impact you, the Irish motorist - that's why we're the good guys of insurance!

 - Plateau at the pump

 - Many commentators have identified Irish motorists among the winners in this year's budget.
 This is not to say that the cost of motoring has reduced, merely that it has not become more expensive - a win by today's standards!
 For the second year running, excise duty on petrol and diesel has remained untouched, however the price you pay at the pump could still go up if petrol becomes more expensive to produce.
 You'll also be happy to know that your car's road tax has also come through the Budget unscathed, a rare day of peace for the Irish motorist.